credativ/plutono/public/app/plugins/panel/graph/README.md

 # Graph Panel

-This is the main Graph panel and is **included** with Grafana.
+This is the main Graph panel and is **included** with Plutono.
 It provides a very rich set of graphing options.

 For full reference documentation: